drcscodes/drcs.codes/content/professional-python/slides/functions.md

 120
 ```

 `fac_iter()` is a (tail) recursive function.
-Recursion is important for computer scientists, but a practically-oriented Python-programming engineer will mostly use iteration, higher-order functions and loops, which are more [Pythonic](http://neopythonic.blogspot.com/2009/04/tail-recursion-elimination.html).
+Recursion is important for purely functional languages, but a practically-oriented Python-programming engineer will mostly use iteration, higher-order functions and loops, which are more [Pythonic](http://neopythonic.blogspot.com/2009/04/tail-recursion-elimination.html).
 Any recursive computation can be formulated as an imperative computation.

 ### Active Review